yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 <strong> A couple of random facts to know when following a plant-based diet. </strong>

-I didn't think about writing a post on that specific topic until recently while having a chat on a related topic with some friends.
+Writing a post on that specific topic came to my mind only recently while having a chat on a related topic with some friends.
 It appeared that we do not actually know much about nutrition.
-I think this is a very important topic, and especially when you follow a non meat-based diet as most nutritional advice are based on a diet that includes meat or fish intake.
+I believe this is a very important topic, and especially when you follow a non meat-based diet as most nutritional advice are based on a diet that includes meat or fish intake, as the way you feed yourself has clear health implications.

 Getting more and more interested into basic nutrition, here are some facts that I find necesary to be aware of (you'll find references at the end of the post):

 - <strong> Plant proteins are more easily absorbed if you combine them with cereals </strong> <br>
 This is because proteins from plants lack two molecules at the end of their amino acid chain (which is what a protein is made of).
 The intake of cereals helps the body to absorb the plant proteins
--  *Avoid having tea or coffee after a meal <br>
+-  *Avoid having tea or coffee after a meal // Limit your caffein intake to one cup of coffee per day <br>
+/!\ HIGHLY DEBATED FACT /!\
 Even though caffein is of great help for digestion and for keeping you alert, it also has side effects The caffein will slow down your body ability to absorb minerals such as iron, magnesium, zinc or calcium.*
 - <strong> After sport, add some salt to your water </strong> <br>